Wilmer Flores Player Props: Giants vs. Angels

-The San Francisco Giants and Wilmer Flores, who went 0-for-4 last time out, battle Patrick Sandoval and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+The San Francisco Giants, including Wilmer Flores (.366 batting average in his past 10 games), take on starter Lucas Giolito and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Athletics.
+He strung together two hits (going 2-for-4 with a double) in his most recent game against the Angels.

 Wilmer Flores Game Info & Props vs. the Angels